harvard-lil/perma/developer.md

 Data migrations follow the same flow, but add a step in the middle.
 See the [Django docs](https://docs.djangoproject.com/en/1.7/topics/migrations/#data-migrations) for details on how to perform a data migration.

+### Import production-like data into the database

+1) Obtain a database dump with the help of your friendly local dev ops engineer.
+2) Make sure no containers are running: `docker compose down`.
+3) Edit the `volumes` section of the`db` service of `docker-compose.yml`:
+   - rename the `postgres_data` volume to something new like `prod_postgres_data`, and make the same change down at the bottom of the file in the `volumes` stanxa
+   - add a line that mounts the database dump into the db container's tmp directory, like `./the-database-dump's-local-path.dump:/tmp/data.dump`
+4) Run `docker compose up -d`.
+Expect it to take longer than usual, because of the large mount.
+5) Run `docker compose exec db pg_restore --username=perma --verbose --no-owner -h localhost -d perma /tmp/data.dump`.
+It will take several minutes to complete.
+Expect a single non-fatal error at the end of the process, "role "rdsadmin" does not exist".

+You should then be able to run as usual, and log into any account using the password "changeme".

 ### Track migrations in Git and get started

 You should commit your migrations to your repository and push to GitHub.